ARM-software/CMSIS-Stream/Examples/runtime_mode/README.md

 ## Temporary limitations:

-Following features from static mode are not yet available:
+Following features from build mode are not yet available:

-* dup node not yet implemented
 * fifo delay not yet implemented
 * async mode not implemented
 * customization hooks missing